GeoDaCenter/covid/public/code-of-conduct.md

 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available [here](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

+This Code of Conduct also gives credit to the [Data 4 Black Lives COVID-19](https://d4bl.org/covid19-data.html) project for its best usage and best practices section.

 ___

-Contributors to this document include: Dylan Halpern
+Contributors to this document include: Dylan Halpern, Andres Crucetta Nieto